azoth-lang/azoth.language.reference/src/methods.md

 enclosing method.
 They do not have access to any variables in the scope of the containing method.
 If that is desired, a lambda function must be used.
 However, they do have a `self` parameter and can thereby access the current instance.
 They are called like other methods using either explicit or implicit self.
-It is a non-fatal error for a nested function to occur before the return statement of the enclosing function or method.
+It is a non-fatal error for a nested method to occur before the return statement of the enclosing method.
+Nested methods must be declared private.